 fi

-kill -9(i.e.,)SIGKILLA "signal) is a "termination immediately" command, which will force the operating system to stop the target process immediately, giving the process no chance to clean up or save data.This is like suddenly cutting off the power, rather than going through a normal shutdown process.kill -9It is a last resort, but not an elegant choice for a healthy, normally responsive application.
+kill -9(i.e.),SIGKILLA signal is an 'immediate termination' command that forces the operating system to immediately stop the target process, giving the process no opportunity to clean up or save data.This is like suddenly cutting off the power, rather than through the normal shutdown process.Even though the process is unresponsivekill -9It is a last resort, but it is not an elegant choice for a healthy, responsive application.

-Applications written in Go language usually can respondSIGTERMsignals (i.e.,killCommand default signal sent), thus executing cleanup logic and exiting gracefully.The update log of AnQiCMS mentioned 'elegant start and restart of the blog', which implies that the system has the ability to handle such signals.
+Applications written in Go language usually can respondSIGTERMsignal (i.e.killThe default signal sent by the command, thus executing cleanup logic and exiting gracefully.AnQiCMS's update log mentioned 'graceful startup and restart of the blog', which implies that the system has the ability to handle such signals.

 #!/bin/bash